 Pavement Accident Claims

-Have you been injured in a pavement accident and want to ask someone from our award-winning personal injury team about the possibility of making a compensation claim?
+Have you been injured in a pavement fall and want to ask someone from our award-winning personal injury team about the possibility of making a pavement compensation claim?

 What do we mean by a pavement accident?

-• Tree roots that have broken through the surface of the pavement and become tripping points
+- Tree roots that have broken through the surface of the pavement and become trip hazards

 Who is responsible if I have a trip or fall accident caused by a defect in the pavement?

-How must I make a successful pavement accident claim against the local authority?
+What must I do to make a successful pavement accident claim against the local authority?

-2. If you consider claiming personal injury compensation after an accident, you must provide proof of the type of injury you suffered and how bad it was.
+- If you consider suing the council for personal injury compensation after an accident, you must provide proof of the type of injury you suffered and how bad it was.

-The medical expert will ask for authority to see your medical notes.
-If the notes show that you sought medical attention after the accident, the medical expert will refer to it in their medical report.
-It’s just further evidence that your injury is genuine and that you got treatment as soon as possible.
+- The medical expert will ask for authority to see your medical notes.
+If the notes show that you got medical attention after the accident, the medical expert will refer to it in their medical report.
+It’s just further evidence that your injury is genuine and that you received treatment as soon as possible.

 Is there a minimum size of pavement defect required before making a successful pavement claim?